moderna/ma-image-resize-tool/README.md

 A generic image resizing tool based on node.js optimized for making mobile app screenshots and icons.
 It´s supposed to make screenshot and icon generation easy and flexible (future proof).

 ### Setup
-1. Install ImageMagic binaries from http://www.imagemagick.org/script/binary-releases.php
+1. Install ImageMagick binaries from http://www.imagemagick.org/script/binary-releases.php

    Make sure to tick the box "Install legacy utilities (e.g. convert)" during installation on windows.